 Bruce is only allowed to come out riding with us on very rare occasions but when he does he rocks the big 500 2-stroke.
 Don’t get behind him when that thing is on the pipe.

 Darby – 2016 KTM 350 EXC

 Another midget among us, Darby rocks the lowered 350 with style and aplomb.
+He does know how to send it.
 A top bloke that doesn’t get out to ride as often as he should – but that just makes us appreciate the rare occasions a little more 😉

 Zac – 2015 Yamaha WR 450F

 One of the youngest blokes in the MVDBR team, Zac is fairly new to riding but that doesn’t stop him sending it when the need arises.
 A good sport who handles everything thrown at him on the trails, Zac has dislocated his shoulder and also broken his ankle riding the dirt bikes.

 Wuz – 2018 Gas Gas Enduro GP 250

 Wuz started riding at 15 and it wasn’t long before he got competitive, doing pony express style rides in the iron man class by the age of 19.
 Eventually riding injuries started to affect work so he quit racing and eventually riding altogether until his son brought home a bike in 2009, reigniting the old dirt bike flame.
 Resuming racing it wasn’t long before the injuries started mounting up again so in 2014 Wuz toned it down and started focusing more on technical enduro type riding.
 Bike injuries include having his right hand smashed, both collarbones broken, and a broken foot that required a plate.